Lumingqi1/DKDModel/README.md

    conda activate far

 ## Workflow
+Locate the `data.xlsx` file provided in the Supporting Information Manually copy this file to: ./backends/

-This repo has three main files:
+This repo has 2 main files:
 - Run.py : Generates all 16 models
 - Run_Ex_Data_Pre.py : Predicts the CO2 capacity of Ex-data